strata-mvc/strata/guidebook/1.0/digging-in/models/03-custom-post-types.md

   // ...

 );
-?>
 {% endhighlight %}

 ## Wrapping other post types

-Such explicit declaration allows for distinction between wrapper models and actual dynamic post types.
+Such explicit declaration allows for distinction between wrapper models and actual Strata-based dynamic post types.

-You could create wrapper classes against post types that have not been created through Strata.
+You could create wrapper classes against post types that have not been created through Strata and still use the `AppModel`'s utility methods.
 For instance, you could map BBPress topics by creating a model similar to the following example.
-You would gain all the functionality of a Strata Custom Post Type event if you do not declare the post type yourself.
+You would gain all the functionality of a Strata Custom Post Type even if you do not declare the post type through Strata directly.

 {% highlight php linenos %}
 <?php